Raven Rock State Park (The Overlook, Great Hikes, and More Things to Do!)

 Things to Do

-And whether you came with no plans or have everything already mapped out, Raven Rock State Park is ready with plenty of things to do.
-We come primarily to hike but have also enjoyed quite a few picnics here, too.
+Whether you come with no plans or have everything already mapped out, Raven Rock State Park is ready with plenty of things to do.
+We come primarily to hike but have also enjoyed a few picnics here.

 Others love this park for horseback riding, mountain biking, camping, fishing, and more.